AI-READI/pyfairdatatools/changes/clinicaltrials.md

     - `LocationCountry` has been renamed to `locationCountry`
   - `locationIdentifier` has been added
     - `locationIdentifierValue` has been added and is now required
-    - `locationIdentifierScheme` has been added
+    - `locationIdentifierScheme` has been added and is now required
     - `schemeURI` has been added
   - `LocationContactList` has been renamed to `locationContactList`
     - `LocationContactName` has been removed and replaced with `locationContactFirstName` and `locationContactLastName`